yukunchen113/website/README.md

         - putting an invisible css layer that disappears after a certain interval
     - https://overreacted.io/making-setinterval-declarative-with-react-hooks/ looks promising

+# Structure:
+- main directory is environment config files
+- src has main content
+    - components/ contains react/website components
+        - Layout.js is the entry point
+    - images/ contains images for the overall site (as opposed to post specific)
+    - pages/ contains the web pages, can be .js for react or .mdx/.md for markdown
+        - pages/images/ here contain post specific images

 ## Technologies Used:
 - Netlify for deployment